-TOGAF, an Open Group Standard, is a proven Enterprise Architecture methodology and framework used by the world's leading organizations to improve business efficiency.
+TOGAF, a standard of The Open Group, is a proven Enterprise Architecture methodology and framework used by the world's leading organizations to improve business efficiency.
 It is the most prominent and reliable Enterprise Architecture standard, ensuring consistent standards, methods, and communication among Enterprise Architecture professionals.
 Enterprise Architecture professionals fluent in the TOGAF standard enjoy greater industry credibility, job effectiveness, and career opportunities.
 The TOGAF standard helps practitioners avoid being locked into proprietary methods, utilize resources more efficiently and effectively, and realize a greater return on investment.

 First published in 1995, the TOGAF standard was based on the US Department of Defense Technical Architecture Framework for Information Management (TAFIM).
 From this sound foundation, The Open Group Architecture Forum has developed successive versions of the TOGAF standard at regular intervals and published them on The Open Group public website.

 TOGAF Version 9.1 is a maintenance update to Version 9, addressing comments raised since the introduction of the TOGAF 9 standard in 2009.
 It retains the major features and structure of Version 9, thereby preserving existing investment in the standard, and adds further detail and clarification to what is already proven.

 - PART I (Introduction) provides a high-level introduction to the key concepts of Enterprise Architecture and in particular the TOGAF approach; it contains the definitions of terms used throughout the TOGAF standard and release notes detailing the changes between this version and the previous version of the standard